aslamhus/aslamhus/README.md

 - 🎭 A long time ago, in a galaxy far far away, an actor
 - 🌱 Currently learning websockets/service workers

 I've been a self taught web developer for about 15 years.
 My first foray into coding was in the 1990s with Macromedia's Director when I was 10 years old.
-I was building very basic, very derpy, Final Fantasy inspired RPGs, accompanied by similarly derpy 3D animations I made with Cinema4D.
-I would pass the games out to my friends in gradeschool via the 100 floppydisks 💾 it took to archive them.
+I was building very (VERY) basic, Final Fantasy inspired RPGs, accompanied by similarly earnest 3D animations I made with Cinema4D.
+I would pass the games out to my friends in grade school via the 100 floppydisks 💾 it took to archive them.
 (Thankfully ZipDisk came along in '94 - 100 MB of storage, WHAT?!?).
-There was no youtube, no StackOverflow, and very little documentation available.
+There was no YouTube, no StackOverflow, and very little documentation available.
 So progress was... glacial.
 Now the resources available for learning seem limitless and I am always hungry for more!

 I was an actor and headshot photographer, but an injury changed all that.
 Now I am putting all my resources into my love for technology 💻.
 I still do photography from time to time, check it out ➜ [aslamhusainphotography.com](https://aslamhusainphotography.com).